 What Are Student Loans?

-Student Loans are money that is borrowed either from the government or from a bank or credit union, and as such often offer more funding than scholarships and bursaries.
-However, unlike scholarships and bursaries student loans must eventually be repaid.
+Student Loans are money that is borrowed either from the government or a financial institution such as bank or credit union, and as such often offer more funding than scholarships and bursaries.
+However, unlike those options, student loans must be repaid.

 Government Student Loans

-It is the responsibility of the student to do their research early in order to meet all deadline or criteria changes.
+*Disclaimer* It is the responsibility of the student to do their research in order to meet all criteria and deadlines.
 In the event of discrepancies between this site and the Manitoba Student Aid website, the Manitoba Student Aid website shall prevail.

 Who Can Apply?

 You must meet all of the following requirements in order to be eligible for a Government Student Loan: